Once you master how to stencil on fabric, there are endless DIY home decor projects that can be done with this technique.

 Making fabric painting stencils online

 There are many programs to use to make stencils online.
 I personally use a Cricut.
-If you are interested in getting a cutting machine, I wrote some recommendations for which Cricut models is most suitable for beginners.
+If you are interested in getting a cutting machine, I wrote some recommendations for which Cricut models are most suitable for beginners.

 Most cutting machines use a vector based image format called SVG.
 For more details on how to make SVG stencil files for the Cricut, I have detailed step by step processes for making these templates in this article here.